plalev1948/DevOps/Linux/getting-started.md

 example: we will use `cat` to read the group file that contains information about system groups and that lives in the `etc` directory.
 $ cat /etc/group | grep ubuntu

+Many files will regularly generate thousands or even millions of text messages that are written to log files so that later you can revisit critical events.
+To manage the problem of working with all this data, Bash comes with a full set of text manipulation tools for reading.

+`cat /var/log/syslog`

+`cat /etc/group | grep ubuntu >> newfile` = rather than just printing the output to the screen, we could use this command to populate a file.
+The information is going to be included in the new file `newfile`.
+`cat /etc/group | grep ubuntu > newfile` = for the same command as above we could use an existing file, instead of creating a new one.
+This is done by only adding one arrow `>`.
+`head` = this will print by default only the first 10 lines of a file
+example: `head /etc/group`
+`tail` = this will print the last 10 lines of a file
+example: `tail /etc/group`
+`cut -d: -f3` = pull out one field of data from each line and process them all together. `d3` means to use every column as a field limiter or in other words to recognize the beggining and ending of each field. `-f3` is our way of saying that we are insterested of processing the contents of the 3rd field of each line.
+`cut -d: -f3 /etc/group | sort -n` = sort the numbers in a descending order `cut -d: -f3 /etc/group | sort -rn` = sort the numbers in a increasing order `wc newfile` = to see how much words a file was. `wc` stands for word count

+standard input -> `stdin` -> 0 -> the input comes from the keyboard -> example: `mysql -u root -p < mydatabase.sql` this example will open the database as root user, the right arrow `<` will tell the system where to find the file standard output -> `stdout` -> 1 standard error -> `stderr` -> 2

 </div>
 </body>
 </html>